EMPOWERING STUDENTS

 Peer prevention education is delivered to thousands of middle and high school students throughout the DuPage County area as a component of their Health Education classes.
 Our Peer Prevention program curriculum complies with the State of Illinois Reproductive Health Education Standards, which requires schools that teach sex education in grades 6 through 12 to include instruction in both abstinence and contraception using materials that are evidence-based and medically accurate.
 Health Educators engage students in activities that educate in a nonjudgmental manner while focusing on prevention of pregnancy, sexually transmitted infections (STIs), and HIV/AIDS.
 Health Educators partner with Peer Educators, who share their personal experiences of being a young parent.

-AWARE is a collaborative partnership between the YWCA West Suburban Center and Teen Parent Connection and is presented as a week-long sexuality health education program for eighth grade students.
+AWARE (Adolescents with Awareness, Resources, and Education) is a collaborative partnership between the YWCA West Suburban Center and Teen Parent Connection and is presented as a week-long sexuality health education program for eighth grade students.
 AWARE begins with a Parent Night Workshop, followed by four days of classroom-based student workshops.
 Student workshop topics include teen pregnancy prevention and healthy decision-making, sexually transmitted infection prevention, and dating violence/sexual assault prevention.
 Parent Workshops are designed to increase awareness of STIs, teen pregnancy, and sexual violence and help parents learn how to open a dialogue with their children so they can serve as an ongoing resource of information and support.

 FAMILY PLANNING EDUCATION

-Family Planning Education is delivered as a comprehensive program for young parents enrolled in Teen Parent Connection’s direct service programs with the goal of delaying subsequent pregnancies.
+A comprehensive program for young parents enrolled in Teen Parent Connection’s direct service programs with the goal of delaying subsequent pregnancies.
 Family Planning Education is delivered by Health Educators and consists of two prevention units targeting issues surrounding reproductive health promotion.
 Topics include STI/HIV Prevention, Subsequent Pregnancy Prevention/Contraceptive Education, and Risk Reduction/STI testing.

 *PLEASE NOTE* Teen Parent Connection only provides services in DuPage County, Illinois and surrounding areas; at this time we cannot provide resources out of state or service area.